 esp_openthread_lock_acquire() and release the lock with

-The following steps are required to deintialize the OpenThread stack:
+The following steps are required to deinitialize the OpenThread stack:

 The OpenThread border router connects the Thread network with other IP networks.
-It will provide IPv6 connectivity, service registration and commission functionality.
+It provides IPv6 connectivity, service registration, and commission functionality.

-To launch an OpenThread border router on a ESP chip, you need to connect an RCP to a Wi-Fi capable chip such as ESP32.
+To launch an OpenThread border router on an ESP chip, you need to connect an RCP to a Wi-Fi capable chip such as ESP32.

-esp_openthread_border_router_init() during the initialization will launch all the border routing functionalities.
+esp_openthread_border_router_init() during the initialization launches all the border routing functionalities.